Appealing a benefits decision

 - care plans from schools or hospitals the DWP has not seen

-- extra information about your child’s condition day-to-day
+- extra information about your child’s condition day to day

 Ask professionals involved with your child to write about the support your child needs.
 For example: